 - There is a written role description / person specification for the post - All volunteers must complete an application form and a self-declaration form - Those short listed have been interviewed where applicable - Safeguarding has been discussed at interview - Written references have been obtained, and followed up where appropriate - A disclosure and barring check has been completed where necessary (we will comply with Code of Practice requirements concerning the fair treatment of applicants and the handling of information) - A suitable training programme is provided for the successful applicant - The applicant has completed a probationary period where applicable - The applicant has been given induction on safeguarding practices and a copy (which could be electronic) of the organisation's safeguarding policy and knows how to report concerns.
-All workers will be required to sign an agreement to confirm or acknowledge receipt of safe guarding training and policy - 2 The criteria for NOT appointing children's workers are: - forms which are not completed satisfactorily, - unsatisfactory reports from referees, - previous offences against children or - the leadership not being satisfied with the applicants behaviour during the probationary period. - The candidate not showing full commitment to the values of the church - 3 Children's workers will be given opportunities to meet together with a leader to discuss work programmes and areas of concern including issues relating to discipline.
-See "Guidelines for Discipline" Appendix 6.
+All workers will be required to sign an agreement to confirm or acknowledge receipt of safe guarding training and policy - 2 The criteria for NOT appointing paid workers or volunteers who work with children and vulnerable adults are: - forms which are not completed satisfactorily, - unsatisfactory reports from referees, - previous offences against children or - the leadership not being satisfied with the applicants behaviour during the probationary period. - The candidate not showing full commitment to the values of the church - Paid workers or volunteers who work with children and vulnerable adults will be given opportunities to discuss any concerns or aareas of concern including issues relating to discipline.
+See "Guidelines for Discipline" - Appendix 6.

-4 All Children's workers will receive update safeguarding training which can be in-house every 3 years.
-The Safeguarding Coordinator and Deputy Safeguarding Coordinator will receive relevant update training by an independent provider every 2 years.
+4 Paid workers or volunteers who work with children and vulnerable adults will receive update safeguarding training in-house every year and externally every 3 years.
+The Safeguarding Coordinator's and Deputy Safeguarding Coordinator's willreceive relevant update training by an independent provider every 2 years.